hgcummings/hypermeter/README.md

 ### reporters (optional)

-An object where each property name is the name of a reporter, and each property value is another object containing config specific to that reporter.
-The currently available reporters are 'console' and 'graph', which makes use of [plotly](https://plot.ly/) (see below).
+An object containing reporter/config pairs.
+The currently available reporters are 'console' (which takes no further configuration options) and 'graph', which makes use of [plotly](https://plot.ly/) (see below).

 If no reporters are specified, a single console reporter is used by default.

+### checks (optional)

+An object containing check/config pairs.
+The currently available checks are 'status' (which takes no further configuration options), and 'time', which takes an integer specifying the maximum allowable response time (in milliseconds).

 ### client (optional)